Brooklyn-R/Login-Signup/README.md

-# Login-Signup
+# SingUp/ SignIn
-Login/ Signup from
+Signup or singin from.

 ## Languages used:
 Html, Css & Javascript